-11 Based on the Company's Equity in the investment.
+14 Based on the Company's Equity in the investment.

-Adverse sustainability indicator Metric Impact 2022 lmpact 2021 Explanation planation Actions taken, and actions planned and targets set for the next reference period Data availabilit :y: Data availability score High 100% of the data obtained directly from Portfolio Companies 23.
-Lack of a human rights policy Share of investments in entities without a human rights policy 2%8 N/A to the respect o apply a zero-tol violations and ir As of 31 Decem Companies, hav policy in place (statement in the f human erance a ncidents. ber 2022 e an Ant or equiv e UK). ompanies to formally commit rights and are expected to pproach to human rights 2, 98% of our Portfolio i-slavery & human trafficking alent Modern Day Slavery BBGI will continue to engage with the one Portfolio Company which does not have an Anti-slavery & human trafficking policy in place (or equivalent Modern Day Slavery statement in the UK) in place.
-Data availabilit Data availability score High 100% of the data obtained directly from Portfolio Companies 24.
-Lack of anti- corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti- bribery consistent with the United Nations Convention against Corruption 0% N/A BBGI aims to implement a code of conduct as part of the BBGI standard policies and is committed to avoiding corruption in all its forms and to complying with anti-bribery, anti-fraud and anti-money For futur For future acquisitions, BBGI will with Portfolio Companies which would not have an Anti-bribery and anti- corruption policy in place.
-Data availabilit v: Data availability High 100% of the data obtained directly
+Adverse sustainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period Companies, have policy in place (or statement in the U an Anti r equiva UK). , 100% of our Portfolio -slavery & human trafficking lent Modern Day Slavery place (or equivalent Modern Day Slavery statement in the UK) in place.
+24. Lack of anti- corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 0% 0% Data availability score For future acquisitions, BBGI will with Portfolio Companies which would not have an Anti-bribery and anti-corruption policy in place.

-Indicators applicable to investments in investee companies Adverse sustainability indicator Metric Impact 2022 Impact 2021 Explanation Actions taken, and actions planned and targets set for the next reference period Note to the adverse impact on sus stainability factors indic ators: BBGI conducts an annual update of data covering the full year.
-3BGI conducts an annual update of the PAI metrics, by obtaining data directly from its Portfolio Companies.
-The data reported in the above table is then based on
+Note to the adverse impact on sustainability factors indicators:

+BBGI conducts an annual update of the PAI metrics, by obtaining data directly from its Portfolio Companies.
+The data reported in the above table is then based on data covering the full year.